walmartlabs/fruit-loops/README.md

 - When `cacheResources` is falsy a `fs.watch` will be performed on all script files loaded into the pool.
 Should one change then the pool will be restarted.
 This will preempt any running requests, leaving them in an indeterminate state.
 In production it's recommended that this flag be set to `true`.

 The returned pool instance consists of:
-- `navigate(path, callback)`: Renders a given path and returns it to callback.
+- `navigate(path [, metadata], callback)`: Renders a given path and returns it to callback.
+Optional `metadata` argument may be passed to override the initial metadata for a given page.
 - `dispose()`: Should be called after a pool is no longer needed in order to clean up resources.

 ```javascript